logo

 2. Repetition

-One of the strongest techniques when storytelling is to get the child to interact with the story, too.
-Halfway through reading them the story, you could ask the child what they think is going to happen at the end – which would test them to see if they’ve been listening, and also work on developing their oral skills.
+For younger children, you could ask your foster child to interact with the story too.
+Halfway through reading to them, you could ask the child what they think is going to happen at the end, building their listening and comprehension skills.
 When you have finished reading the story, ask the child what their favourite part was – as this will enable them to pick out points of interest for them and engage more with the story.
 If you repeat this in every story you tell, they’ll also come to expect it, which will get them actively listening more and pre-empting the questions.

 3. Turn reading into a game